 This leads off from Harrington Sound Road, a very hilly excursion, best tackled on a rented moped.
 It was named because it was the only hill that gave a clear view of the town of St. George far to the east, then Bermuda's capital, for signaling purposes.
 In the days before radios, telephones, televisions, etc., a high commanding view such as this one provided a method of quickly signaling what ships had arrived, or were about to depart from the town, and other news.
 You get a glorious view as far as Gibb's Hill Lighthouse and the Royal Naval Dockyard to the west, and St. David's Island, in St. George's Parish, to the east.

 Top of Collector's Hill, at junction with Sayle Road.
 Phone (441) 236-7369.
 Owned by the Bermuda National Trust which, in 2003, was given a major award by the American Society of Travel Writers (SATW) for the restoration of Vermont.
 SATW visited during its 2001 Annual Conference in Bermuda.
 Georgian style and three floors.
 With rose and flower, herb and mixed period gardens.
 Both the house and garden are open to the public at specific times.
 With a parking area for the able (no Disabled by Permit Only parking signs).
-Admission is Tuesday through Saturday (except public holidays) from 10.00 am to 4:30 pm, $4 for adults, free for Bermuda National Trust or affiliated members and children under 12.
+Admission is Tuesday through Saturday (except public holidays) from 10.00 am to 4:30 pm.
 The house has four chimneys with fireplaces in all eight rooms.
 It has a superb collection of antique Bermuda cedar furniture and valuable mahogany.
 Other period artifacts include English and Chinese porcelain, Georgian silver including pieces by Bermuda silversmiths, portraits in oils, children's furniture and toys.

 Photo by author Keith A. Forbes